AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/03_raw_pointers.rst

 .. note::

-  The safety comment explains why the dereference is valid.
+  The safety comment explains why the dereference is valid

 ---------------------------------
 Aliasing and Safety Obligations